Pravallikamaddi/Danny-Diner-SQL-Case-Study/README.md

 ## Conclusion:
--I really hope you enjoyed this fun little case study - it definitely was fun for me to create!-
+**!really hope you enjoyed this fun little case study - it definitely was fun for me to create!**
 ## FOR ALL QUERIES (Solutions):
 [Click Here](https://pravallikamaddi.github.io/Danny-Diner-SQL-Case-Study/)